CubeTures/CubeTures.github.io/index.md

 Go to the [Download Site](https://github.com/CubeTures/CubeTures.github.io/releases/tag/Tag) and download the .zip file.

-Extract and Run the Main Application to play!
+Extract and run the Main application to play!